xcore/sw_xc5_examples/README.rst

 XC-5 Examples
 .............

-:Stable release:  1.0.0
+:Latest release: 1.0.0rc1

-:Status:  Examples

 :Maintainer: davelxmos

-:Description:  A collection of examples for the XC-5 development
+:Description: Code examples for the XC-5 development board.

                board.
 Note these examples are provided for legacy use only (the XC-5 is a discontinued product).

 Key Features
 ============